Term of the Moment

 Recompilation Required

-Although applications written for x86 and HP 9000 computers run intact on IA-64 machines via translation layers (see IA-32 Execution Layer), programs have to be recompiled in order to take full advantage of IA-64.
+Although applications written for x86 and HP 9000 computers run intact on IA-64 via translation (see IA-32 Execution Layer), programs must be recompiled to take full advantage of the architecture.

 Rather than variable-length instructions as in x86 (IA-32), IA-64 uses fixed-length, four-byte instructions bundled in sets of three "long instruction words."
 IA-64 uses 256 registers for integer and floating point operations compared to 16 in IA-32.